Skip to main content

 New Technology LAN Manager (NTLM), is a suite of Microsoft security protocols that provides authentication, integrity, and confidentiality to users.

-Basic, Digest, NTLM, Negotiate, Bearer Token and AWS Signature V4 are supported.
+Basic, Digest, NTLM, Negotiate, Bearer Token, AWS Signature V4 and SSL Client Certificates are supported.

 Basic Authentication